pushme-pullyou/pushme-pullyou.github.io/tootoo/r3/dev/README.md

 It's part of the Pushme-Pullyou collection of JavaScript files: https://pushme-pullyou.github.io/

-See TooToo Read Me:/ https://pushme-pullyou.github.io/tootoo/
+This Read Me is embedded in every TooToo All-in-One script.
+For details see the main TooToo Read Me:/ https://pushme-pullyou.github.io/tootoo/

 Copyright © 2017 Pushme Pullyou authors.
 MIT License.